arangodb/docs/3.11/graphs-pregel-algorithms.md

 Journal of the ACM.
 46 (5): 604–632, 1999.
 The algorithm is also known as _Hubs and Authorities_.

-The idea behind hubs and authorities comes from the typical structure of the early web:
-Certain websites, known as hubs, serve as large directories that are not actually authoritative on the information that they point to.
+The idea behind hubs and authorities comes from the typical structure of the early web: certain websites, known as hubs, serve as large directories that are not actually authoritative on the information that they point to.
 These hubs are used as compilations of a broad catalog of information that leads users to other, authoritative, webpages.